dojeon-ai/SimTPR/Readme.md

 python download_models.py --project_name [project_name] --group_name [group_name] --exp_name [exp_name]
 ```

-If you want to use the pretrained encoder from ours, you can download from the below:
+If you want to use the pretrained encoder from ours, you can directly download from the below link:

 (state) SimTPR